 Phases can be confusing until we visualize them.
 A waxing crescent follows a new moon.
 A waning crescent precedes a new moon.
 When a new moon covers the sun, there is a solar eclipse.
 When the earth covers a full moon, there is a lunar eclipse.

 "Gibbous" is a strange word.
 The only time I see it is in relation to a waxing or a waning moon.
-It means bulging.
+It means lopsided.

 Both the moon and the earth reflect sunlight.
 Standing on the moon, we would see the stationary earth go through phases.
 The earth is not seen from the moon's far side.